Learn how to set up a local development environment with Local by Flywheel, a popular local WordPress development tool by Flywheel and WP Engine.

-You can choose to disable the demo URL it once it has served your purpose.
+You can choose to disable the demo URL once it has served your purpose.

 Save Local Website as Blueprint

-If you develop many local websites, you can save a lot of time starting with a Blueprint of certain WordPress themes, plugins, and configuration.
+If you develop many local websites, you can save a lot of time by starting with a Blueprint of certain WordPress themes, plugins, and configurations.
 You can set up any local website as your Blueprint and use it next time you want a local WordPress website.

 You can manage your Blueprints by navigating to Settings > BluePrint tab.

-Blueprints is also available on Flywheel WordPress Hosting.
+Blueprints are also available on Flywheel WordPress Hosting.
 Learn how Flywheel Blueprints can improve your WordPress installation Workflow.

 Local Pro by Flywheel

 Flywheel is looking to revolutionise the local WordPress development workflow by building several features and making the Local a seriously powerful tool.

 Latest Update: The Pro version is now available at a monthly cost with several powerful premium features.